-Show notes can be found at www.adoctorsperspective.net/103 here you can also find links to things mentioned.
+Show notes can be found at www.adoctorsperspective.net/103 here you can also find links to things mentioned and the full transcript.

 ALERT: Also never before released, if you want complete blueprints to manage your knee pain head on over and download my No Needle Acupuncture Knee Blueprint now.

 Episode 103 post knee surgery rehab range of motion and string therapy she I mean host Dr. Justin shows for today we are PJ it was perspective, joint 2017 and 2018 podcast Awards Nominated host as we get a behind the curtain look at all types of doctors and guests specialties.
 Let's hear a doctor's perspective.